fingerflinger/GBC_Color_Viz/README.md

 ## Known Issues
 - There is a class of bug in Aseprite's scripting API where certain keyboard shortcuts will interact with Sprite.Event and cause the software to crash.
 So far, I have encountered (and "fixed") this behavior for Undo `Cmd+Z`.
 Let me know if you find others.
-There is also a case where Copy/Pasting via keyboard shortcuts and then saving via keyboard shortcut with the script open will cause it to crash.
+- There is a case where Copy/Pasting via keyboard shortcuts and then saving via keyboard shortcut with the script open will cause it to crash.
 I am currently looking for a fix...